 The Board of Directors sets the policies for the Company's activities.
-The Board held eight board meetings in 2022.
-At the end of 2022, the Board was made up of two women and two men.
+The Board held six board meetings in 2023.
+The Board comprised two women and two men in 2023.

 The Managing Director is in charge of the day-to-day management of the Company in accordance with instructions issued by the Board of Directors.